RosaeNLG/rosaenlg/SECURITY.md

 Security issues should be reported through [GitHub issue tracker](https://github.com/RosaeNLG/rosaenlg/issues).
 Use the "security" label.

+Vulnerabilities that must remain private can be reported directly to the author: contact [at] rosaenlg [dot] org

 Resolution timeframe depends on the severity and the complexity of the issue.
 Usually, a new version containing third party dependencies fixes is published at least every month.